This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Roll.
 Turn to the first sheet.
 Roll, and press the edge to seal.
 Place seam side down on a plate.
 Repeat with the remaining sheets.

 Riceless sushi tastes best right after rolling it (otherwise, the seaweed gets too soft from the moisture in the veggies).
-If you don’t plan on serving very many rolls, store vegetables, fish, avocado, and seaweed snacks separately and assemble just before serving.
+If you don’t plan on serving very many rolls, store vegetables, fish (or make smoked salmon salad with the leftovers), avocado, and seaweed snacks separately and assemble just before serving.
 Avocado will brown after prolonged storage, so squeeze fresh lemon juice over the top or avoid slicing it altogether until you’re ready to serve.

 How Many Carbs In Sushi?